John Ruiz vs. Roy Jones Jr.: Wright vs. Candelo

 The second world title on the card saw IBF Light middleweight champion Winky Wright face mandatory challenger Juan Carlos Candelo.

 The fight

 Wright would establishing his jab early and use movement to frustrate Candelo, who would spend the bout trying to put pressure on the champion.
-The 4th round would see the challenger a left uppercut during a exchange that appear to momentary hurt the champion, however he would quickly recover before controlling much of the rest of the bout.
+The 4th round would see the challenger a left uppercut during an exchange that appear to momentary hurt the champion, however he would quickly recover before controlling much of the rest of the bout.

 At the end of 12 rounds all three judges scored the bout for Wright with two scores of 117–111 and one of 118–110.
 HBO's unofficial scorer Harold Lederman scored the bout 115–113 for Wright.

 According to CompuBox Wright outlanded Candelo, landing with 283 of 907 punches thrown (31.2% connect rate) to 175 of 1,108 (15.8% connect rate) from Candelo.

 Aftermath

 Speaking after the bout Wright said "He was tough, and I'm glad he was tough.
 It'll make me more ready when I face De La Hoya.
 He was tough and he was slippery.
 He deserved to be a No. 1 contender."